Overview of Assured Workloads

 Data sovereignty: Ensures Google Cloud customers have mechanisms to exercise independent control over service provider's access to their data, approving access only for specific provider behaviors that are deemed appropriate and necessary by the customer.

-The Assured Workloads control EU Regions and Support with Sovereignty Controls is a key component of data sovereignty.
-See Restrictions and limitations in EU Regions and Support with Sovereignty Controls for more information about which controls help to provide data sovereignty for users in this environment.
+The EU Regions and Support with Sovereignty Controls compliance program is a key component of data sovereignty.
+See Restrictions and limitations in EU Regions and Support with Sovereignty Controls for more information.

 Learn more about Personnel data access controls based on attributes.